Please note: This page will not always be 100% up to date.

 3) For C4, I used a slightly larger capacitor, 490uF instead of the specified 440uF.

 4) My "most serious" "mistake", as far as I know: For Q3 (the regulator supplying 3V3), I used an STLE33CZ-TR... because it was "the one I could get"... instead of the specified MCP1700.
 Someone who knows about these things reviewed my choice, and, no promises, thought it might be okay, though a little less efficient.
 I.e. the MBP1700 wastes less electricity, might make a circuit slightly better at making it though a "no sun" period than the circuit using the regulator I used.
-See further comments in "Specific Board Notes".
-(That's part of a separate page, and so will open a new tab or window.
+See further comments in "my page on the versions of the board".
+(That page will open a new tab or window.
 Just close it to come back here.)

 Here, in one tidy place, a list of what you need.
 With part numbers, if you choose to order from RapidOnline.com's website, which happens to be in the UK.
 If you compile a similar list for a major supplier for customers elsewhere, it would be much appreciated if you were to email it to me, for inclusion here.